dazkool223/100daysofweb3/README.md

 ## Progress Tracker

 Day 1 : Getting started with ES6 syntax\
-Day 2 : Understanding promise, fetch() and async/await
+Day 2 : Understanding promise, fetch() and async/await\
+Day 3 : Starting with a Space Travel frontend project to get a grasp over html and css